waynesutton/better-todo/README.md

 ### Authentication

-- **Sign in required** - Click the login icon in the sidebar to authenticate with WorkOS
+- **Sign in required** - Click the login icon in the sidebar to authenticate with WorkOS AuthKit
-- **Private data** - Each user has their own private todos and notes
+- **Private data** - Each user has their own private todos and notes (completely isolated)
+- **Theme-aware icons** - Login/user icons automatically switch between dark and light variants
 - **Sign out** - Click your profile icon in the sidebar to sign out
 - **First-time users** - You'll see a "Sign In Required" modal when trying to create todos/notes
+- **Automatic user storage** - Your profile data is automatically saved to the database on first login
+- **Secure JWT tokens** - Authentication uses industry-standard JWT tokens with proper validation

 ### Creating Todos